firewolf8385/FlamePerms/README.md

   * Server Software with Bukkit API.

 ## Configuration
-SimplePermissions is designed to be customizable.
-All cusotmization options can be found [`here`](https://github.com/firewolf8385/SimplePermissions/blob/master/src/config.yml).
+FlamePerms is designed to be customizable.
+All cusotmization options can be found [`here`](https://github.com/firewolf8385/FlamePerms/blob/master/src/config.yml).

 ## Wiki
 Coming Soon.

+## API
+FlamePerms allows developers to interract with the plugin using an API.
+More information coming soon.

 ## License
-SimplePermissions is licensed under the MIT license.
-See [`LICENSE.txt`](https://github.com/firewolf8385/simplepermissions/blob/master/LICENSE.txt) for more info.
+FlamePerms is licensed under the MIT license.
+See [`LICENSE.txt`](https://github.com/firewolf8385/flameperms/blob/master/LICENSE.txt) for more info.